software-development-project-1/software-development-project-1.github.io/material/introduction.md

 {: .important-title }

-> Exercise 13
+> Exercise 12
 >
-> During the course, each team will develop a project described by the Product Owner in the [project description](/project-description).
+> During the course, each team will develop a project described by the Product Owner in the [project description](/project-description).Come up with at least six _well-written_ user stories based on the project description.
->
-> Come up with at least seven _well-written_ user stories based on the project description.
 Use the "As [a user persona], I want [to perform this action] so that [I can accomplish this goal]" format for the user stories.
 Review the quality of your user stories based on the INVEST criteria and general guideliness of a good user story.
 >
 > Hint: pay attention to the size of the user story.
 Split big user stories into smaller ones.

 {: .important-title }

-> Exercise 14
+> Exercise 13
 >
 > Imagine that you are the Product Owner of the project described in the [project description](/project-description).
->
-> How would you _prioritize_ the seven user stories that you came up with in the previous exercise?
+How would you _prioritize_ the six user stories that you came up with in the previous exercise?
 That is, in which order these user stories should be implemented to maximize the stakeholder's value for the application?
 >
 > On top of the importance of a user story, consider the dependencies between the different user stories.
 For example, certain user stories might be impossible to implement before some other user story has been implemented.
 Can we for example list quizzes before a teacher can add one?
 >
-> List the seven user stories in the priority order (top-priority user stories at the top of the list).
+> List the six user stories in the priority order (top-priority user stories at the top of the list).
 Briefly justify, why you chose this specific prioritization.

 {: .important-title }